-Depreciation and Amortization.
+DEPRECIATION AND AMORTIZATION.
 Depreciation and amortization expense decreased by \$12 million, or 3%, from \$374 million for the three months ended September 30, 2002 to \$362 million for the three months ended September 30, 2003.
 This decrease was due primarily to a decrease in depreciation expense related to the recording of a gain on sales of certain assets.

-Option Compensation Expense, Net.
+OPTION COMPENSATION EXPENSE, NET.
 Option compensation expense remained constant at approximately \$1 million for the three months ended September 30, 2003 and 2002.
-Option compensation expense represents expense related to exercise prices on certain options that were issued prior to our initial public offering in 1999 that were less than the estimated fair values of our common stock at the time of grant.
+Option compensation expense represents expense related to exercise prices on certain options that were issued prior to Charter's initial public offering in 1999 that were less than the estimated fair values of Charter's common stock at the time of grant.
 Compensation expense is being accrued over the vesting period of such options and will continue to be recorded until the last vesting period lapses in April 2004.
 On January 1, 2003, we adopted SFAS No. 123 "Accounting for Stock-Based Compensation" using the prospective method under which we recognize compensation expense of a stock-based award to an employee over the vesting period based on the fair value of the award on the grant date.

-Special Charges, Net.
+SPECIAL CHARGES, NET.
 Special charges of \$8 million for the three months ended September 30, 2003 primarily represents severance, lease costs and other related costs of our on-going initiative to reduce our workforce.
 We expect to continue to record additional special charges in 2003 related to the continued reorganization of our operations.

-Interest Expense, Net.
-Net interest expense increased by \$8 million, or 2%, from \$379 million for the three months ended September 30, 2002 to \$387 million for the three months ended September 30, 2003.
-The increase in net interest expense was a result of a \$0.6 billion increase in average debt outstanding to \$18.8 billion for the third quarter of 2003 compared to \$18.2 billion for the third quarter of 2002, partially offset by a decrease in our average borrowing rate from 8.07% in the third quarter of 2002 to 8.02% in the third quarter of 2003.
+INTEREST EXPENSE, NET.
+Net interest expense increased by \$9 million, or 3%, from \$359 million for the three months ended September 30, 2002 to \$368 million for the three months ended September 30, 2003.
+The increase in net interest expense was a result of a \$0.9 billion increase in average debt outstanding to \$17.7 billion for the third quarter of 2003 compared to \$16.8 billion for the third quarter of 2002, partially offset by a decrease in our average borrowing rate from 8.27% in the third quarter of 2002 to 8.10% in the third quarter of 2003.
 The increased debt was primarily used for capital expenditures.

-Gain (Loss) on Derivative Instruments and Hedging Activities, Net.
+GAIN (LOSS) ON DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES, NET.
 Net gain on derivative instruments and hedging activities increased \$107 million from a loss of \$76 million for the three months ended September 30, 2002 to a gain of \$31 million for the three months ended September 30, 2003.
-The increase is primarily due to an increase in gains on interest rate agreements, which do not qualify for hedge accounting under SFAS No. 133, which increased from a loss of \$79 million for the three months ended September 30, 2003.
+The increase is primarily due to an increase in gains on interest rate agreements, which do not qualify for hedge accounting under Statement of Financial Accounting Standards (SFAS) No. 133, which increased from a loss of \$79 million for the three months ended September 30, 2002 to a gain of \$31 million for the three months ended September 30, 2003.

-Gain on Debt Exchange, Net.
-Net gain on debt exchange of \$267 million for the three months ended September 30, 2003 represents the gain realized on the purchase of an aggregate of \$609 million principal amount of our convertible senior notes and \$1.3 billion principal amount of Charter Holdings' senior notes and senior discount notes in consideration for an aggregate of \$1.6 billion principal amount of 10.25% notes due 2010 issued by CCH II.
-The gain is net of the write-off of deferred financing costs associated with the retired debt of \$27 million.
+GAIN ON DEBT EXCHANGE, NET.
+Net gain on debt exchange of \$187 million for the three months ended September 30, 2003 represents the gain realized on the purchase of an aggregate of \$1.3 billion principal amount of Charter Holdings' senior notes and senior discount notes in consideration for an aggregate of \$1.1 billion principal amount of 10.25% notes due 2010 issued by CCH II, LLC (CCH II).
+The gain is net of the write-off of deferred financing costs associated with the retired debt of \$18 million.